Advocacy

 Tapping into expert insights and fostering dialogue on a range of themes and topics.

-Technical working groups:
+Technical working groups

-Facilitating in-depth discussions on complex issues to develop well-informed positions for engagement with the government.
+Facilitating in-depth discussions on complex issues to develop well-informed positions for engagement with the Government.

-Members can access the library of weekly communiqués and associated documents when logging into the membership section with their unique credentials.
+Members can access the library of weekly communiques and associated documents when logging into the membership section with their unique credentials.

 Collaborating with members on key challenges